Secure Checkout

 Gear Ratio Calculation: How Low Can You Go?

-One of the biggest advantages of the Dana 20 is its ability to be paired with low first-gear transmissions and deeper axle gears for strong crawl ratios.
+One of the strengths of the Dana 20 is how well it pairs with low first-gear transmissions and deeper axle gearing to create strong crawl ratios for off-road use.

 To calculate crawl ratio:

-Transmission First Gear × Transfer Case Low × Ring & Pinion Gear Ratio
+Transmission First Gear × Transfer Case Low × Ring & Pinion Ratio

 Example 1 – NP435 with Dana 20